maxvfischer/DIY-CNC-machine/README.md

 ![connect_main_electronic_box_13](./images/build/frame/connect_main_electronic_box_13.jpg)

-Two short and one longer blue cable were cut out at an appropriate length and the ends of the cables were stripped and twisted.
+Two short and one longer blue wire were cut out at an appropriate length and the ends of the wires were stripped and twisted.

 ![connect_main_electronic_box_14](./images/build/frame/connect_main_electronic_box_14.jpg)

-Two 4.8 mm spade connector were attached to one of the sides of each shorter cable and the other sides were inserted and locked into a 3-way Wago 221-413.
+Two 4.8 mm spade connector were attached to one of the sides of each shorter wire and the other sides were inserted and locked into a 3-way Wago 221-413.

 ![connect_main_electronic_box_15](./images/build/frame/connect_main_electronic_box_15.jpg)

 ![connect_main_electronic_box_16](./images/build/frame/connect_main_electronic_box_16.jpg)

-A 6.3 mm space connector was attached to one side of the longer blue cable and the other side were inserted and locked into the 3-way Wago 221-413.
+A 6.3 mm space connector was attached to one side of the longer blue wire and the other side were inserted and locked into the 3-way Wago 221-413.

-I didn't have access to the correct colors of all the spade connectors, so I followed the appropriate color scheme of the cables instead.
-Please ignore that there's a red space connector attached to the blue wire.
+I didn't have access to the correct colors of all the spade connectors, so I followed the appropriate color scheme of the wires instead.
+Please ignore if there's a mismatch between the wire color and the spade connector color.

 ![connect_main_electronic_box_17](./images/build/frame/connect_main_electronic_box_17.jpg)

-The shorter blue wires were connected to **N** and ****
+The shorter blue wires were connected to **N** and **XX** on the C14 connector.
+The longer blue wire was connected to **23** spade connector on the emergency stop switch.

 ![connect_main_electronic_box_18](./images/build/frame/connect_main_electronic_box_18.jpg)

 ![connect_main_electronic_box_19](./images/build/frame/connect_main_electronic_box_19.jpg)

+One brown and one blue wire were cut out to reach between the emergency stop switch and the power supply's input terminals.
+The wires were stripped.
+Two 6.3 mm space connectors were attached to one side and two ring terminals were attached to the other side.
+The blue wire's spade connector was connected to **24** on the emergency stop switch.
+The brown wire's spade connector was connected to **14** on the emergency stop switch.

 ![connect_main_electronic_box_20](./images/build/frame/connect_main_electronic_box_20.jpg)